joakimbeng/katalog/README.md

 ## What?

 Katalog listens on Docker events, like container starts and stops.
 It looks for environment variables in containers with names `VHOSTNAME` and `SERVICES` and automatically adds them to its service and virtual host catalog.
+It also generates an nginx reversed proxy config for all virtual hosts.

 ## Usage